Payments NZ is responsible for the day-to-day operations of the API Centre.

 Alignment with Payments NZ

 - Vision – Payments NZ will lead the world’s most progressive, self-governing payments industry.
-We will enable innovative and interoperable payments systems so Kiwis can pay who they want, when they want and how they want.
+We will enable innovative and interoperable payments systems so Kiwi can pay who they want, when they want and how they want.

 - Mission – We strengthen the industry by being a recognised authority on payments systems, through effective governance, a team of capable experts and with input from stakeholders.
-We enable inclusion in the ecosystem and promote interoperable, innovative, safe, open, and efficient payment systems for Kiwis.
+We enable inclusion in the ecosystem and promote interoperable, innovative, safe, open, and efficient payment systems for Aotearoa.

 Payments NZ Board

 The Payments NZ Board of Directors is ultimately responsible and accountable for the corporate governance of the API Centre and the functions it undertakes.
 The Board’s roles include:

 - Approval of the annual business plan and fees schedule.

 - Approval to publish the Minimum Open Banking Implementation Plan.